 We might share personal information if we were to sell, assign, license, or transfer all or a portion of our organization or its assets, in which case we would make commercially reasonable efforts to contractually require the recipient to treat the information in accordance with this Privacy Statement.
 We might also disclose information about you (i) if required by law, subpoena, court order, or legal process, (ii) to law enforcement or other government authorities, or (iii) if we believe disclosure is necessary or appropriate to prevent serious physical harm or in connection with an investigation of or legal action involving illegal or fraudulent activity or conduct that violates our Terms of Agreement.

 We are committed to maintaining the security of personal information.
 Although it is not possible to guarantee that security measures employed will be fully sufficient to protect personal information, we use appropriate administrative, technical, and physical security measures intended to protect against loss, misuse, improper access, disclosure, alteration, or destruction of personal information.
+These measures include but are not limited to encrypting data-in-transit (via TLS), encrypting data-at-rest, obfuscation of password information, use of intrusion detection/prevention systems, tokenization of credit card numbers, and restrictions on the access to personal information to those CFF personnel with a need to know.
 If we share personal information with third parties to provide services to us, we will contractually require them to employ appropriate security measures to protect it.

 If you register with CFF for any services that require a username and password, we encourage you to take strong precautions to protect these credentials.
 While we strive to protect your personal information, we cannot ensure or warrant the security of any information you transmit to us or receive from us.
 This is especially true for information you transmit to us via email.
 We review our data security arrangements regularly.